 At the side of the house, through a gate, is the vegetable garden.
 Large raised beds have been built for seasonal planting.
 There is also an established asparagus bed and strawberry bed, a parterre-style garden with herbs and ornamental plants, and a water feature with goldfish and aquatic plants.

 On the other side and rear of the house is a lawned area enclosed by a wall on one side, a hedge on another, and the outbuildings.
-Here there are seedless grape and kiwi vines with a soft fruit cage containing fig, raspberry, blackcurrant, redcurrant, gooseberry, blueberry and cranberry bushes.
+Here there are seedless grape vines, kiwi vines and a soft fruit cage.
+There is also a well which is currently unused.

-To the rear of the outbuilding and benefitting from the shelter of trees on three sides, the orchard boasts peach, pear, cherry, plum, quince, medlar, damson and mirabelle trees alongside large beds with ornamental grasses and perennials.
+To the rear of the outbuilding and benefitting from the shelter of trees on three sides, the orchard boasts peach, pear, cherry, plum, quince, and medlar trees alongside large beds with ornamental grasses and perennials.
 There is also a tiled log store and range of sturdy compost bins.

-The outbuilding (18.00 x 3.45m) to the rear of the house has three separate areas with doors to each.
+The outbuilding (18.00 x 3.45m) to the rear of the house is of block construction under an asbestos cement roof and has three separate areas with doors to each.
 These are currently used as a potting shed, machinery shed and general storage.
 In the same area there is a greenhouse with a covered area at the side, cold frames and fruit cage.
-Two exterior taps have been fitted together with a sink and several water butts are sited throughout the plot.
+Two exterior taps have been fitted, together with a sink and several water butts are sited throughout the plot.

 Mains electricity and water